-The below is a full (unedited) transcript of a Youtube session / podcasting episode I recorded with Brendan Wales of e.ventures in Q3 2020.
+The below is a full (unedited), machine-generated transcript of a Youtube session / podcasting episode I recorded with Brendan Wales of e.ventures in Q3 2020.
 You can view the video/listen to the podcast on Youtube, Apple Podcast, Stitcher or wherever you get your podcasts.

 Erasmus Elsner 0:07

 What’s up everybody, and welcome to another episode of Sand Hill Road where I talk to successful startup founders in their investors.
 But the companies that they built an invest in.
 And the goal like always is to give you a sense of what it’s like to be in their shoes, to understand how their business tick, how they got to where they are today, and to learn from their many successes and mistakes along the way.
 And today, I’m super excited to be joined by Brandon Wales from e.ventures.
 Thank you for having me.
 At e.ventures, Brandon invests in consumer internet and enterprise software companies.
 He is co lead the firm’s investments in companies such as segment, acorns shipped house called pro and most recently, air bed.
 So Brandon has been really fortunate to be part of a number of rocket ships during his tenure at e.ventures.
 But like many VCs, he’s also had his misses.
 And earlier this year, Brandon published his really legendary medium post, where he detailed how he and his team passed on the series A of a company, you might have heard of TikTok, or Musica.ly, as it was known at the time.